 Why Fail2Ban Protects Your Jellyfin Server

-Here’s the thing: Jellyfin has authentication and its rate limit lockout is per user not global.
-If it isn’t set on a user account an attacker can try thousands of passwords per hour without consequence.
+Here’s the thing: Jellyfin has authentication, and its rate-limit lockout is per user, not global.
+If you haven’t set it on a user account, an attacker can throw thousands of passwords at it per hour without consequence.

-Fail2Ban does this globally, and you don’t have to set it per user.
+Fail2Ban operates globally.
+You don’t have to set it per user.

 Fail2Ban does this by: